DEIB-GECO/NMTF-link/README.md

     - "relative_error" option runs the algorithm 5 times with masking, chooses the iteration with relative error < 0.001 and after runs one more time, without evaluation, until chosen iteration and outputs results.
 It also outputs evaluation plots to the main directory.
     - "maximum_iterations" option runs the chosen number of iterations without masking and outputs result for the last iteration.

-- **type.of.masking**, to evaluate the NMTF predictions, there is the need of choosing the masking strategy applied on the selected association matrix.
-It can either have a completely randomized distribution of masking elements or have the same number of masking elements per row randomly distributed within each row.

-  *Options*: "fully_random" and "per_row_random".

-- **threshold.for.retrieval**, value of threshold for retrieved results.
+- **likelyhood.threshold**, value of threshold for retrieved results.

   *Options*: any value between 0 and 1.